 Tip #5: Find additional ways to make money

 Whether you pick up a couple of shifts at a second job, or start a side hustle, there’s lots of ways you can make additional income that you can put straight towards your savings for a house deposit.
 Giving up your Saturdays could really help you save for a house deposit fast, especially if you get casual rates.
 Even if you have family commitments, think about whether you’ve got skills or hobbies you can monetise from home.

 Ready to start saving for a house deposit?

 Want to get into your own place sooner but want some extra advice about how to save for a house deposit faster?
-Call MyBudget on 1300 300 922 and have a chat with one of our caring money experts today.
+Call MyBudget on 1300 300 922 or enquire online and have a chat with one of our caring money experts today.
 They can put together a customised budget plan for you.

 Ready to find out more?

 Call 1300 300 922 or get started today